satzlich/swift-rohan/RohanHelp/markdown/code-snippets.md

 css: styles.css
 ---

-Code snippets are expanded in-place as you type, allowing you to quickly insert complex elements without needing to remember their exact syntax.
+Code snippets are expanded in place as you type, allowing you to quickly insert complex elements without needing to remember their exact syntax.
 Below is a list of available code snippets and their expansions.

 | Mnemonic         | Expansion                     | Look                          |
 | :--------------- | :---------------------------- | :---------------------------- |